ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 31:03 [[start:1863296][end:1868890]] So each sees what the other is doing, at least on this sector of the boundary.
 [[start:1869230][end:1881370]] And since the agents have to allocate some of the boundary to free energy supply and can't look at that part, then they can't tell what's happening across their entire boundaries.
 [[start:1881450][end:1887730]] They can only tell what's happening in this sector where they can actually deploy a QRF.
-[[start:1888790][end:1899160]] But let's now look at this interesting situation, situation D, where the QRFs are allied between A and B.
+[[start:1888790][end:1899160]] But let's now look at this interesting situation, situation D, where the QRFs are aligned between A and B.

 31:40 [[start:1900890][end:1904600]] As I said, that's the optimal channel for A and B.
-[[start:1905770][end:1935506]] And if we think about this, we can write the variational free energy or the uncertainty or the prediction error for A for the Qrfx as the action that it sees I E B's action, the difference between that and what it expects B to do.
+[[start:1905770][end:1935506]] And if we think about this, we can write the variational free energy or the uncertainty or the prediction error for A for the QRF X as the action that it sees, i.e., B's action, the difference between that and what it expects B to do.

 32:15 [[start:1935688][end:1938930]] So what it can predict about B's action.
 [[start:1939350][end:1971920]] And this is just the notion of free energy from the free energy principle, except translated into this situation where we have two QRFs and A can measure what B has done, but it can also use its QRF to predict, because it's predicting the very state that it's going to observe next of the same sector that B is using.
 [[start:1973410][end:1991140]] Now, if we look at this diagram, we can see easily that the way to minimize the variational free energy and therefore maximize predictive capability is for these two QRFs to actually be the same.

-33:12 [[start:1992150][end:2008700]] So if A is doing the same thing to the boundary that B is a can predict B's next action perfectly because B is going to do whatever A is doing.
+33:12 [[start:1992150][end:2008700]] So if A is doing the same thing to the boundary that B is, A can predict B's next action perfectly because B is going to do whatever A is doing.

 33:31 [[start:2011310][end:2029070]] So what the free energy principle tells us in this case is that A and B, as they minimize their variational free energies, will approach having identical QRFs.
-[[start:2030210][end:2040210]] Well, again, we have a theorem that tells us that if these QRFs are shared, a and B are not separable but entangled.
+[[start:2030210][end:2040210]] Well, again, we have a theorem that tells us that if these QRFs are shared, A and B are not separable but entangled.
-[[start:2041110][end:2047190]] And this is also fairly easy to see because it depends on this notion of non fungibility.
+[[start:2041110][end:2047190]] And this is also fairly easy to see because it depends on this notion of nonfungibility.
-[[start:2048570][end:2055480]] If XA and XB both encode non fungible information, which is quantum systems, they do.
+[[start:2048570][end:2055480]] If XA and XB both encode nonfungible information, which is quantum systems, they do...
-[[start:2056730][end:2066540]] Their states aren't clonable, so they can't be copies of each other because one can't clone an unknown system.
+[[start:2056730][end:2066540]] ..their states aren't clonable, so they can't be copies of each other because one can't clone an unknown system.

 34:27 [[start:2067630][end:2072430]] So they can only be identical if they're actually identical systems.